 - a.
 Each Proposer that submits an SOQ shall subsequently prepare a redacted version of its SOQ (the "Public Disclosure SOQ"), which version must be identical to the previously submitted SOQ other than redactions that only exclude CORA Exempt Materials as previously identified in Proposer's Confidential Contents Index. - b.
 No later than the Public Disclosure SOQ Deadline, each Proposer shall deliver one digital copy and two physical copies of its Public Disclosure SOQ to the SOQ Submission Location.
-The copies shall be: - i. in the same digital and physical formats as are required for the SOQ under the General Requirements; and - ii. accompanied by the following written certification from Proposer's Official Representative: "In connection with the Request for Qualifications dated [date] [(as amended)] (the "RFQ") issued by the High Performance Transportation Enterprise and the Bridge Enterprise, divisions of the Colorado Department of Transportation, in relation to the I-70 East Project (as defined therein), under penalty of perjury I hereby certify on behalf of [Proposer] (the "Proposer") that the enclosed digital and physical copies of Proposer's Public Disclosure SOQ (as defined in the RFQ) have been prepared in compliance with Section 5.7.3 of Part B of the RFQ, and I further acknowledge that the Procuring Authorities are relying on my certification to this effect." - c.
+The copies shall be: - i. in the same digital and physical formats as are required for the SOQ under the General Requirements; and - ii. accompanied by the following written certification from Proposer's Official Representative: - "In connection with the Request for Qualifications dated [date] [March 25, 2015] (as amended by the addendum dated May 29, 2015)] (the "RFQ") issued by the High Performance Transportation Enterprise and the Bridge Enterprise, divisions of the Colorado Department of Transportation, in relation to the I-70 East Project (as defined therein), under penalty of perjury I hereby certify on behalf of [Proposer] (the "Proposer") that the enclosed digital and physical copies of Proposer's Public Disclosure SOQ (as defined in the RFQ) have been prepared in compliance with Section 5.7.3 of Part B of the RFQ, and I further acknowledge that the Procuring Authorities are relying on my certification to this effect." - c.
 If a Proposer does not comply with Section 5.7.3 of this Part B, such non-compliance may, in the discretion of the Procuring Authorities, be treated as a "fail" for purposes of the Pass/Fail Evaluation, unless no later than five Business Days after the Public Disclosure SOQ Deadline such Proposer authorizes the Procuring Authorities in writing to release its entire SOQ. - d.
-The Procuring Authorities, in conjunction with the State's Attorney General's office, may review each Public Disclosure SOQ for compliance with CORA, provided that the results of such review shall not constitute a definitive determination as to whether the Public Disclosure SOQ (and, consequently, the designations in the Confidential Contents Index) complies with CORA. - e.
-No later than 10 Business Days following the SOQ Deadline, the Procuring Authorities expect to release each Public Disclosure SOQ to the public, including by posting their contents on the Project Website.
+The Procuring Authorities, in conjunction with the State's Attorney General's office, may review each Public Disclosure SOQ for compliance with CORA, provided that the results of such review shall not constitute a definitive determination as to whether the Public Disclosure SOQ (and, consequently, the designations in the Confidential Contents Index) complies with CORA and other applicable laws. - e.
+No later than 10 Business Days following the SOQ Deadline earlier than the expiry of the 14 calendar day period specified in Section 8.1.2 of this Part B (or, if later, after the resolution of any protest filed under Section 8.1 of this Part B), the Procuring Authorities expect to release each Public Disclosure SOQ to the public, including by posting their contents on the Project Website, together with additional materials related to the RFQ process as determined by the Procuring Authorities in compliance with CORA.
 The Procuring Authorities, in consultation with the State's Attorney General's office, may modify the timing and/or extent of any such release as may be necessary or desirable to comply with CORA, other applicable laws and/or to protect the integrity of the competitive bidding process.